 Applicability

-As a 245A-licensed service provider, you must follow Minn.
-R. 9544 when providing services to a person with a developmental disability or a related condition. or.. -
+As a 245D-licensed service provider, you must follow Minn.
+R. 9544 when providing services to a person with a disability or a person aged 65 or older.
+Most 245D-licensed providers must follow the rule for all service recipients receiving 245D services.
+However, if you are unsure if the rule applies, a "person with a disability" means a person determined to have a disability by the commissioner's state medical review team, as identified as having a disability by the Social Security Administration or a person determined to have a developmental disability or a related condition as defined in Minn.
+R. 9525.0016, subp.
+2, A-E.

 A “person with a developmental disability” is defined as a person who has been diagnosed as having substantial limitations in present functioning, manifested as significantly subaverage intellectual functioning, existing concurrently with demonstrated deficits in adaptive behavior and who manifests these conditions before the person’s 22nd birthday.